 In simplest terms, assets are those entities within the CMS that represent and/or are used to generate content.
 For example, a page (which itself is an asset) might derive some of its content from other assets: images displayed on the page, an XML index block transformed by a stylesheet to create a navigation bar, a CSS file that gives the styles for the XHTML elements in the page's markup, etc. Each of the asset types available in Cascade Server work together to create a very complex, yet easy to manage, web site.

-- Page - This is a asset built by the CMS from other assets to create the finished product of published documents such as web pages.
+- Page - This is an asset built by the CMS from other assets to create the finished product of published documents such as web pages.

-- Block - a "pluggable " piece of content that can be easily substituted into any page region.
+- Block - a piece of content that can be easily plugged into any page region.
 Normally it is used as a block of text.

 - Folder - a container within Cascade that acts as a parent asset to other assets.